 Note: Not all channels will be supported by your vehicle, all unsupported channels will not be recorded.
 Contact the vehicle manufacturer for further information.

 The green box highlights the areas which display all OBD channels that are currently set to log.
 A counter at the top of this window shows the number of remaining channel spaces.
 Clicking on a channel set to log will cause its settings to display in the channel settings area.

 The blue box highlights the settings for either the currently selected channel in the OBD Inputs section or the last selected channel in the 'Select channels to log' section.

 The configurable settings, which will change dependent on the channel selected, include units, decimal places and priority.
 Priority is selectable from 1-7 and affects how often a channel is requested.
 For example, a priority of 1 is requested 64 times more frequently than a priority of 7.
 Fast-changing variables should have a high priority and slow changes a low priority, in most cases these have been set by default.
 The actual update frequency is dependent on the vehicle and the number of channels selected.

 OBDII Port Location

 The exact location of the OBDII connector varies from vehicle to vehicle, but it will be within a few feet of the driver and it will have easy access.
 Most often you can find the OBDII connector somewhere below the steering column, either above the pedals or perhaps inside a fuse box by the driver's knee.
 The OBDII connector will probably be in plain view, but some connectors are covered.

 Once the OBD channels have been defined within the OBD settings area, return to the scene designer.

 Select the element you wish to assign OBD data to.
-Within the right hand panel, under the ‘Parameter’ drop down list, select ‘OBD’ and then the channel of interest.
+In the right-hand panel, under the ‘Parameter’ drop-down list, select ‘OBD’ and then the channel of interest.